-Students who want to live on campus must fill out a housing application and pay a \$150 non-refundable application fee.
+Students who want to live on campus must fill out a housing application and pay a \$150 non- refundable application fee.
 Those seeking to live in Walking Stick apartments will incur a \$100 non-refundable restoration fee in addition to the fees listed above.
 Students interested in living on campus must be degree seeking students.
-Housing facilities include Crestone, Culebra, Greenhorn Halls, and Walking Stick Apartments.
+Housing facilities include Crestone, Culebra, and Greenhorn Halls, as well as Walking Stick apartments.